acl2018/acl2018-website/_posts/2018-05-13-registration-open.md

 ---
 layout: news
 title: Registration is now open
-snippet: The registration site is now open
+snippet: The registration site is now open, with early bird registration until 4th June
 redirect_to: /registration
 ---